COURSE POLICY INFORMATION

 Tiered interventions will be used to support students who meet this criteria.

-A copy of the complete attendance policy is reviewed with students annually and available online.
+A copy of the complete attendance policy is reviewed with students annually and is available online.
 Students and parents are advised to read the entire attendance policy carefully.

 Schedule Changes